aarishshahmohsin/AMUlib/README.md

-AMU Lib

-AMULib is a simple yet powerful application designed to help students study in a more efficient and productive way.
+<b>AMULib</b> is a simple yet powerful application designed to help students study in a more efficient and productive way.
 It allows users to manage notes on the go, making it easy to study anytime and anywhere.

-Features
+#Features

-    Manage and Download notes: Users can manage notes on various subjects, topics, and subtopics.
+1. Manage and Download notes: Users can manage notes on various subjects, topics, and subtopics.
 They can also categorize their notes.

-    Dark mode: Users can switch to dark mode for a better reading experience in low light environments.
+2. Dark mode: Users can switch to dark mode for a better reading experience in low light environments.

-Getting started
+##Getting started

-To get started with the AMULib App, follow these steps:
+To install AMULib on your local machine, follow these steps:

-    Clone this repository to your local machine.
-    Install the required dependencies using npm install.
-    Start the development server using npm start.
-    Open the app in your browser at http://localhost:3000.
+1. Install Zola

+ Arch Linux:
+'''sh
+sudo pacman -S zola
+'''

+Other Platforms:
+use the official zola guide.
+(Link)[https://www.getzola.org/documentation/getting-started/installation/]

+2. Build
+'''sh
+zola build
+'''

 Technologies used

-The Study Material App is built using the following technologies:
+The AMULib is built using the following technologies:

-    React: A JavaScript library for building user interfaces.
-    Redux: A predictable state container for JavaScript apps.
-    Firebase: A cloud-based platform for building web and mobile applications.
+1. Zola
+2. Netlify
+3. Google drive

 Contributing

+If you want to submit any new material.
+Simply upload it on google drive, and raise an issue.

 Contributions are always welcome!
 If you find a bug or want to suggest a new feature, please open an issue or submit a pull request.
 License